Pfauberg/Steam-Workshop/README.md

-# Steam Workshop Telegram Bot
+### **Steam Workshop Telegram Bot**

+---

-## Idea
+## **Overview**
-A Telegram bot that delivers real-time updates about mods in the Steam Workshop for selected games.
+A Telegram bot for monitoring updates in the Steam Workshop for selected games.
+Users receive notifications about new or updated Workshop items with detailed information.

+---

-## Current Features
+## **Features**
-- **File: `main.py`**
-  - `/start`: Displays the command menu.
-  - `/set`: Allows users to manage their list of games for monitoring mod updates.
-    - Add games using `add GAME_ID` or `add URL`.
-    - Remove games using `rm GAME_ID`.
-    - View the current list of monitored games.
-  - `/run`: Starts monitoring Steam Workshop updates for the games configured via `/set`.
+- **Workshop Monitoring:** Tracks updates for selected games and notifies users.
+- **User-Specific Storage:** Keeps game and item data separate for each user.
+- **Detailed Notifications:** Includes item title, file size, subscription counts, and tags.

+---

+## **Development Stage**
+### **Implemented:**
-  - `/stop`: Stops the monitoring process.
+- Real-time monitoring of Steam Workshop updates.
-  - Automatically deletes incoming user messages to maintain a clean chat interface.

-## Future Features
-- **Message Styling:** Improve the visual appearance of mod update messages for better readability and presentation.
-- **Like/Dislike System:** React to mods with likes or dislikes to manage a favorites list or blacklist.
+- User-specific game and Workshop item storage.
+- Notifications with key item details.
+- Navigation buttons for easier menu interaction.
+(50%)

+### **Planned:**
+- Navigation buttons for easier menu interaction.
+(100%)
-- **Advanced Filters:** Customize `/set` to filter updates based on specific mod characteristics, such as tags or update frequency.
+- Filters for updates based on specific parameters.
+- Like/Dislike system for managing favorites and blacklist items.

+---